unicef/publicgoods-toolkit/appendix-examples.md

 the [United States Web Design System](https://designsystem.digital.gov/) (USWDS).
-(Infrastructure for web site development and management has often been an area of early open source DPG collaboration).
-This [open source design system](https://github.com/uswds) helps federal agencies build accessible, mobile-friendly websites and saves significant time and effort.
+(Infrastructure for web site development and management has often been an area of early open-source DPG collaboration).
+This [open-source design system](https://github.com/uswds) helps federal agencies build accessible, mobile-friendly websites and saves significant time and effort.
 Not all of the thousands of web sites managed by over 400 US federal agencies need different forms, buttons and search bars!
-USWDS was an early open source project across seven federal agencies, including 18F and Digital Government Services.
-A shared [open source web analytics solution](https://analytics.usa.gov/) was published around the same time. **The reliance on open source development and attention to community development has fostered vibrant participation from hundreds of government employees across agencies as well as volunteers from non-profit organizations, like Code for America.**
+USWDS was an early open-source project across seven federal agencies, including 18F and Digital Government Services.
+A shared [open-source web analytics solution](https://analytics.usa.gov/) was published around the same time. **The reliance on open-source development and attention to community development has fostered vibrant participation from hundreds of government employees across agencies as well as volunteers from non-profit organizations, like Code for America.**

 ### Product: Checkbook NYC

-The city of New York operates an open source financial transparency application called [Checkbook NYC](https://www.checkbooknyc.com/spending_landing/yeartype/B/year/123).
+The city of New York operates an open-source financial transparency application called [Checkbook NYC](https://www.checkbooknyc.com/spending_landing/yeartype/B/year/123).
 It allows citizens, journalists, and government contractors to see